hampoelz/LaTeX-Template/README.md

 # LaTeX Template

-➡ Pre-configured LaTeX document
+➡ **Pre-configured LaTeX document** _- optimized for [VS Code](https://code.visualstudio.com/) editor and [Git](https://git-scm.com/)/[Github](https://github.com/) version control_

-> ℹ️ LaTeX is a awesome software packet - but unfortunately it takes time and is complicated for beginners to set up a new environment.
-This project tries to solve this.
+> ℹ️ This project provides configurations and scripts to increase the productivity of power users and to make it easier for newcomers to get started with LaTeX.

 > ❗ Important Notice
 >
 > All necessary information and tutorials can be found in the wiki:
 > [https://github.com/hampoelz/LaTeX-Template/wiki](https://github.com/hampoelz/LaTeX-Template/wiki)

 ---